 The City of Fort Collins Natural Areas Department currently manages 12 natural areas in the Fossil Creek Corridor.
-These open prairie sites vary in ecological quality from the highly diverse Cathy Fromme Prairie, which supports nearly 300 native plant species, to Flores del Sol, a property in agricultural crops for over 100 years.
-Ranging in size from the 30-acre Two Creeks Natural Area to the 1,398-acre Fossil Creek Reservoir Natural Area, these lands provide habitat for over 280 species of birds, mammals, herptiles, and fish during critical breeding, migratory, and wintering periods.
-Rich in ecological, geological, archaeological, and historic features, Fossil Creek natural areas provide unique recreational and outdoor learning opportunities for the citizens of Fort Collins and beyond.
+These open prairie sites vary in ecological quality from the highly diverse Cathy Fromme Prairie. which supports nearly 300 native plant species, to Flores del Sol, a property in agricultural crops for over 100 years.
+Ranging in size from the 30-acre Two Creeks Natural Area to the 1,438-acre Fossil Creek Reservoir Natural Area, these lands provide habitat for over 280 species of birds, mammals, herptiles, and fish during critical breeding, migratory, and wintering periods.
+Rich in ecological, geological, archaeological, and historic features.
+Fossil Creek natural areas provide unique recreational and outdoor learning opportunities for the citizens of Fort Collins and beyond.

-The following overarching goals established by the Fossil Creek Natural Areas Management Team were reviewed by the public and provide a foundation upon which management decisions are made for natural areas in the Fossil Creek Area:
+The following overarching goals established provide a foundation upon which management decisions are made for natural areas in the Fossil Creek Area:

-- Conserve, enhance, and restore the ecological characteristics and values of natural areas in the Fossil Creek drainage. - Maintain and improve habitat and movement corridors for diverse groups of wildlife. - Seek opportunities to collaborate with others to restore and enhance streams of the Fossil Creek drainage. - Where appropriate, establish disturbance regimes (such as prescribed burns and conservation grazing) that support ecological processes and enhance landscape conditions. - Expand wildlife monitoring to include invertebrates, amphibians, reptiles, small mammals, and avian abundance to better understand habitat quality for future wildlife management.
+- Conserve, enhance, and restore the ecological characteristics and values of natural areas in the Fossil Creek drainage. - Maintain and improve habitat and movement corridors for diverse groups of wildlife. - Seek opportunities to collaborate with others to restore and enhance streams of the Fossil Creek drainage. - Where appropriate, establish disturbance regimes (such as prescribed burns and conservation grazing) that support ecological processes and enhance landscape conditions.